1990 - Developments in the sport of BMX.

 1241 entries!
 Organized for the 7th. time.
 More information will be added later on.

 June 7th-9th.
-I.BMX.F.
+Another classic event was the I.BMX.F.
 Supercross of BMX, the TJOLK - European Challenge Cup VIII- Slagharen, Holland.

 Total number of entries 1234 of which 106 Superclass entries.
 Also 8 USA pro's were invited, they were: Gary Ellis, Charles Townsend, Kenny May, Mike King, Todd Corbit, B.J.
 Gant, Todd Lyons and Richard Bartlett.
 20 factory teams entered in the Factory Team Trophy competition.